🎉

 Summary

 McDonald's is a premier global franchisor with an unrivaled competitive moat and highly secure cash flows backed by its massive real estate portfolio.
-While the fundamental business remains extremely robust and the dividend is exceptionally reliable, current valuation multiples (P/E near 23) offer limited upside.
-Existing shareholders should maintain positions to capture the reliable dividend growth, but new investors may want to wait for a better entry point closer to historical fair value.
+While the fundamental business remains robust and the dividend is exceptionally reliable, current valuations remain elevated.
+Existing holders should maintain, but new buyers should wait for a better entry point or higher starting yield.

 Sector Context